gdw-workshop/2019_GDW_Workshop/exercises/BEAST_Part_1.md

 For today we will leave them all at default except the following:

-*ucld.mean*: change this to lognormal with an intial value of 0.1 and a standard deviation of 0.5
+*ucld.mean*: change this to lognormal with an intial value of 0.1

 Click on the *Operators* tab.
 Today (and generally) you don’t need to mess with these as long as the *Auto Optimize* box is checked in the upper left corner.
 Sometimes the output from a run will give you a warning that how the chain samples a certain parameter needs to be tweaked and you can use this tab to do just that.